Reports: Police say UK stabbing attack 'terrorism-related'

-Several people were injured in a stabbing attack in a park in the English town of Reading on Saturday, and British media said police were treating it as “terrorism-related.”
+British police say three people were killed in a summer-evening stabbing attack in a park in the town of Reading, and add that it is “not currently being treated as a terrorist incident.”

-The Press Association news agency and Sky News quoted security sources as saying terrorism was suspected in the early evening attack in the city's Forbury Gardens park.
-Police said several people were taken to hospitals but did not confirm media reports that three people had been killed.
+Thames Valley Police says three other people are seriously wounded.
+The force says a 25-year-old man from the town has been arrested and they are not looking for anyone else.

+The force says that “officers are keeping an open mind as to the motivation for the incident and are being supported by colleagues from Counter Terrorism Policing South East.”

 Britain's interior minister said she was “deeply concerned," and Prime Minister Boris Johnson said his “thoughts are with all of those affected by the appalling incident in Reading."